Byout Renovations. The quality of work you need

 What Makes a Basement Suite “Legal” in Ontario?

 A legal secondary suite (often called a basement apartment or additional residential unit) is not just a finished basement with a kitchenette.
-It is a self contained dwelling unit that meets the Ontario Building Code and your local municipal bylaws.
-Rules can differ by city, but the following themes show up on almost every compliant project.
+It is a self-contained dwelling unit whose use and construction comply with the approvals that apply to the property.
+The Ontario Building Code, local zoning, electrical rules, fire-safety requirements, and property-specific conditions can all matter.

 Ceiling height